Exploring sustainability ideas and perspectives

 Ice core data and CO2 levels over geologic time

-Glacial-interglacial ice core data and recent GHG levels: carbon dioxide CO2, methane CH4, & nitrous oxide N2O
+Glacial-interglacial ice core data and recent GHG levels (2007).
+Carbon dioxide CO2 (red), methane CH4 (blue), & nitrous oxide N2O (green)

-Ice core data and modelling: CO2 & CH4, Sea level, Climate forcing, and Global surface temperature
+Ice core data and modelling: CO2 & CH4, sea level, climate forcing, and global mean surface temperature anomaly (over the last 800,000 years)

 Source: Hansen et al (2013)4Fig.
 5 & 6